aws-samples/amazon-workspaces-admin-module/README.md

 | WorkSpaceId | Region | UserName | ComputerName | Compute | RootVolume | UserVolume | RunningMode | Protocol | IPAddress | RegCode | directoryId | State | BundleId | ConnectionState | FirstName | LastName | Email |
 | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------: |

-> Note that the Active Directory parameters (`FirstName`, `LastName`, `Email`) require the script to be ran from machine that can reach Active Directory from an account that as `Get-ADUser` permissions.
+> Note that the Active Directory parameters (`FirstName`, `LastName`, `Email`) require the module to be invoked from machine that can reach Active Directory with an account that as [`Get-ADUser`](https://learn.microsoft.com/en-us/powershell/module/activedirectory/get-aduser?view=windowsserver2022-ps) permissions.

 ### Usage